 It feels like a small, satisfying click.

 Editing isn't about fixing mistakes.
-It's about finding the clearest, most resonant version of what you're trying to say.
-The draft is the sketch.
-Editing is the painting.
+It's about finding the clearest, most resonant version of what you're trying to say — and that work demands the same respect as the writing itself.

 The Pattern Underneath

-One of the things I genuinely love about editing — and about language — is that there are always patterns.
+One of the things I love about editing is that there are always patterns.
 A writer who over-relies on passive voice is usually hedging.
 Someone who writes in endless semicolons is often trying to hold two competing ideas together instead of choosing between them.
 Fragmented sentences, used well, create urgency; used carelessly, they signal that the writer ran out of steam and called it style.

-These patterns are not flaws to be corrected.
-They're information.
+These patterns aren't flaws to correct — they're information.
 They tell you what the writer is trying to do and where the gap is between intention and execution.
-My job — as editor, as former English teacher, as person who cannot walk past a typo without stopping — is to see the pattern and help close that gap.
+My job, as editor and former English teacher and person who cannot walk past a typo without stopping, is to see the pattern and help close that gap.

 Why "Good Enough" Isn't

-In content work, there is constant pressure to produce — fast, volume, move on.
-And I understand it.
-Not every piece of writing needs to be carved like a marble relief.
-Sometimes fast and clear beats slow and elegant.
+In content work, there's constant pressure to produce — fast, volume, move on — and I understand it.
+Not every piece of writing demands that level of precision, and sometimes fast and clear beats slow and elegant.

 The Part I Can't Let Go Of

-I have ADHD.
-My brain is a pinball machine at rest.
-But put a piece of writing in front of me and something shifts — everything else goes quiet and I lock in.
-I read the sentence.
-I feel where it's loose.
-I reach for what it actually wants to say.
+I have ADHD, which means my brain runs loud and fast at rest — but put a piece of writing in front of me and something shifts, everything else goes quiet, and I lock in.
+I read the sentence, feel where it's loose, and reach for what it actually wants to say.

 That's the part I can never quite explain to people who don't feel it: editing is sensory, not just analytical.
-The wrong word has a texture, like a thread pulled slightly too tight in a weave.
-The right one sits flush.
+The wrong word registers as something slightly off, and the right one settles into place with a certainty you recognize before you can fully articulate why.
 You feel it as much as you see it.

 Getting the words just right isn't just satisfying.
 It's the whole point.